ysyk2021/workplace-culture-101-strategies-for-creating-an-inspiring-and-productive-work-environment/src/chapter-3.md

-Chapter 3 explores strategies for developing a vision for workplace culture that aligns with organizational goals and values, and highlights the importance of effective communication and follow-through.
+This chapter explores strategies for developing a vision for workplace culture that aligns with organizational goals and values, and highlights the importance of effective communication and follow-through.

 Developing a Vision for Workplace Culture That Aligns with Organizational Goals and Values
 ------------------------------------------------------------------------------------------